schorfES/node-lintspaces/docs/options.md

 newline: true;
 ```

-- returns code `NEWLINE`, when a missing a newline at the end of the file.
+- returns code `NEWLINE`, when missing a newline at the end of the file.
 - returns code `NEWLINE_AMOUNT`, when found unexpected additional newlines
   at the end of a file.
 - returns type `warning`